Project-Kombil/OD/README.md

 Note: The server uses the Express.js framework and the cors package to enable cross-origin resource sharing on local machine.

-### Styling
+### Frontend React
+* In the `frontend` directory, the frontend of the app uses the React Framework and is mostly written in Typescript.
-The project uses the Material UI library for styling the React components.
+* The project uses the Material UI library for styling the React components.
 Custom styles are implemented using Emotion, a CSS-in-JS library.
+* The app features two main pages: The Gallery page, and the Details page.
+React components are built around these two page components.

 ### Coding Guidelines